-Choose one or two sources of information, maximum, for your learning experience.
+Pick one or two of my languages hacks, maximum, for your smart learning journey.
 Many learners make a salad of learning apps, language methods and learning strategies.
 Less is more.
+If you try something that does not help you make any progress, ditch it.
 Take time to design your very own learning strategy, stick to it and give yourself time to develop your own method.
 Choose your learning material and be leery of those who are promising you can learn any language in no time at all.

 And if you get tired, learn to rest, not to quit.
 Rome was not built in a day.